 Access to your health records

 The Data Protection Act 1998 gives you the right to see, or have a copy of, any personal information held in your health records.
 This is known as the right of ‘Subject Access’.
-If you would like to view or receive copies of your health records, please contact the Reception Manager at the surgery.
+If you would like to view or receive copies of your health records, please contact the practice at firstname.lastname@example.org.

 Sharing your information without consent